AdamBanham/qorm/extension/README.md

-# qORM README
+# qorm3 README

-This is the README for your extension "qORM".
+This is the README for your extension "qorm3".
 After writing up a brief description, we recommend including the following sections.

 ## Features